AyushBipinPatel/laughing-guide/README.md

 # laughing-guide
-Delimitations in India | Over/Under representation of states in Lok sabha
+Delimitation in India | Over/Under representation of states in Lok sabha

 This repo contains files to understand the representation of states in the Lok Sabha.